squirrel-prover/squirrel-prover/examples/README.md

 $ grep "AXIOMNAME " *.sp
 ```

 The case studies can be split into multiple categories.
-We provide the
+For each protocol, we provide the
 bibliographic reference that contains the description we used to model the
 protocol, which may differ from the original specification of the protocol.